Stabilizations of $\mathbb{E}_\infty$ Operads and $p$-Adic Stable Homotopy Theory: Change of Coefficients from to

 (ii): Let $A$ be a cell $\widebar{\mathpzc{E}}_{\text{st}}^\dagger$-algebra.
 As in the proof of Proposition~\ref{prop:E_adm}, it suffices to show that, for each $j \ge 0$, $\mathpzc{U}^A(j)$ is semi-flat over $\overline{\F}_p[\Sigma_j]$; that is, it suffices to show that the obvious analogue of Lemma~\ref{lem:Estenvopsflat} holds.
-In fact, an easy inspection show that, by entirely analogous proofs, the obvious analogues for all of Lemmas~\ref{lem:finflatEst},~\ref{lem:almost_splitunstable}, and~\ref{lem:change_of_ringsunstable} hold, and then as a result, so does the analogue of Lemma~\ref{lem:Estenvopsflat}, as desired. \end{proof}
+In fact, an easy inspection show that, by entirely analogous proofs, the obvious analogues of Lemmas~\ref{lem:finflatEst} and~\ref{lem:change_of_ringsunstable} hold, and then as a result, so does the analogue of Lemma~\ref{lem:Estenvopsflat}, as desired. \end{proof}

-The semi-model structure constructed above yields also the derived category of $\widebar{\mathpzc{E}}_{\text{st}}^\dagger$-algebrs.
-We now move onto the second task (ii), that of computing the cohomologies of free $\widebar{\mathpzc{E}}_{\text{st}}^\dagger$-algebras, and developing a theory of cohomology operations.
-The former is achieved via the following result and Proposition~\ref{prop:stablefreehom}.
+The semi-model structure constructed above yields also the derived category of $\widebar{\mathpzc{E}}_{\text{st}}^\dagger$-algebras.
+We have now completed our first task (T1).
+We now move on to the second task (T2), that of computing the cohomologies of free $\widebar{\mathpzc{E}}_{\text{st}}^\dagger$-algebras, and developing a theory of cohomology operations.